roaringskyinc/api-docs/source/includes/_locations.md

 | timestamp | yes      | Formatted as YYYY-MM-DD                        |

 <aside class="success">
-Remember — all requests are monitored.
+Request volumes are logged and monitored.
 Please don't be spammy with your services 😀.
 </aside>